 8. Create a budget and buy less or second-hand

-We can’t stress enough that budget matters.
+We can’t stress enough that budget matters when considering how to live a greener life.
 Those who live a lavish lifestyle can change their lives in a way more noticeable way than someone on a tight budget.
 Regardless of how much money you’ve got, you can set up a budget for the future.
 Let’s say you put aside a certain amount of money every month and try to spend only that.

 To reduce your expenses, it’s worth buying things second-hand: furniture, clothes, perhaps even shoes.
 Visit thrift shops and vintage shops.
 We must say that vintage shops sometimes sell lots of overpriced products.
 Yet one of our colleagues could tell you many good things about thrift shops.
 It’s a win-win for everyone.
 You get cheaper stuff, a few people are employed, and the money goes to a charity.